Frequently asked questions

 We will provide further updates as needed if there are any additional relevant developments to report in relation to the Scheme.

-• What due diligence did the Trustee and AXA UK take on an ongoing basis?
+• What due diligence did the Trustees and AXA UK take on an ongoing basis?

 In 2022, an external consultancy firm, commissioned by the Trustee, performed a review of Capita’s systems, specifically in relation to cyber security.
 In addition, the AXA IT security team undertake periodic reviews of Capita’s systems.